Life insurance for your family

 Families with older children

 As your children grow up, the chances are they’ll have hobbies outside of school and the home.
-Depending on your cover amount, life insurance could help towards protecting the mortgage, as well as helping to meet the ongoing costs your family incur.
+Depending on your cover amount, if a valid claim were made life insurance could help towards protecting the mortgage, as well as helping to meet the ongoing costs your family incur.
 This can include hobbies – from horse riding to dance classes – to educational costs like private tutoring and school fees.
 In your wider family, a cash sum could also help meet an elderly parent’s care needs if they are financially dependent on you.

 If you are the sole breadwinner and financial provider for your young brood, that can be a big responsibility.
 It's horrible to have to think about it, but have you considered who would look after your dependents and what financial support would they need if you were to die?
 Our Life insurance can give you peace of mind knowing your children could be cared for financially if the worst were to happen to you, while you're covered by the policy.
-It could pay out a cash sum to your beneficiaries to help them as they grow up.
+It could pay out a cash sum to help secure their future as they grow up.
+Together with financial support, it's important to make sure your children are safe and are in the best possible place if the worst happens.
+Knowing how to appoint legal guardian will give you some reassurance and peace of mind.

 Let’s face it – life insurance is not the best topic of conversation on a first date, but as a relationship progresses and you decide to move in together, there’s no reason why you can’t consider a single or joint life insurance policy.
 This could be important if you need both incomes to pay the bills.
 Single life insurance covers one person, whereas joint life insurance covers you and your partner.
 It’s important to note that a joint life insurance policy pays out when the first person dies, after which the cover ends.
 In contrast, two single polices will pay out upon each death, and gives you peace of mind knowing that should the relationship break down, your cover remains intact.